latte-central/latte-tutorial/src/latte_tutorial/ch01_front_matter.clj.md

 Note that beyond basic functional programming principles, there's nothing much to learn on the Clojure side.
 Still, if you don't know Clojure  I can only recommend to read the first few chapters of an introductory Clojure book.
-I don't want to give any specific recommendation since most of the introductory books I've read are quite good ...